 - During peak visitation, strollers may not be permitted inside animal buildings.
 On these days, unattended, designated stroller parking is usually provided by the main entrance to each building.
 The Smithsonian's National Zoo is not responsible for any lost or stolen items, so please do not leave any valuables in an unattended stroller.

 - Visitors may bring their own food and non-alcoholic drinks into the Zoo.
 However, all trash must be properly disposed of.
 Visitors may not bring in alcohol.
 Glass bottles are discouraged; broken glass presents a danger to visitors, employees and animals.

 - Drivers are expected to follow all District of Columbia rules of the road, to include posted speed limits (25 mph or less within the Zoo), handicapped parking restrictions and other parking/no parking directions posted.
 Parking is limited to those public parking lots indicated as open for visitor parking.

 - The Zoo gates may be closed during normal public visitation hours due to crowding or an emergency.
-Visitors should follow instructions provided by Zoo police or Zoo and FONZ staff regarding access, evacuation or "shelter in place."
+Visitors should follow instructions provided by Zoo police or Zoo staff regarding access, evacuation or "shelter in place."